 The first step to dealing with incontinence is to realise that you are not alone, and, while it is not pleasant, it is a fact of life.
 The next step is to speak to a medical professional to find out the cause; it may be that some changes to your lifestyle can improve things such as losing weight, drinking less caffeine or doing Kegel exercises that focus on your pelvic floor muscles.

 Next find a product that works for you to keep you comfortable and secure so you can continue living life to the full.
 There are all sorts available from panty liners and pads, to pants.
 Don’t let your bladder hold you back!

 The natural approach

 Regularly wearing pads or liners made from plastics and synthetics can leave the skin sore and irritated, so it’s worthwhile considering a more natural approach.
-Unlike the average incontinence pad made from 90% plastic materials, Natracare Dry + Light pads are free from petroleum-derived super absorbents (SAPs) and plastics making them biodegradable and breathable.
+Unlike the average incontinence pad made from up to 90% plastic materials, Natracare Dry + Light pads are free from petroleum-derived super absorbent polymers (SAPs) and plastics making them biodegradable and breathable.
 Made from naturally absorbent and totally chlorine free materials, the pads are soft, breathable, and effective whilst avoiding harsh materials and chemicals which are known to leave skin sore or irritated.

 With Natracare Dry & Light pads, incontinence can be managed in a way that takes care of health and the environment.